Utilizing the 'launchctl' Command for macOS Service Management (with examples)

 Explanation:

-Use case 4: Show all loaded agents/daemons, with their process ID (PID) and exit code
+Use case 4: Show all loaded agents/daemons, with the PID if the process they specify is currently running, and the exit code returned the last time they ran

 Code: